STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search

 \subsection{Stage 1: Forward Geometric Path Search}

 STITCHER requires a sequence of waypoints that essentially guides the motion primitive search by limiting the size of the search space.
-This can be done by generating a collision-free geometric path (see \cref{fig:full_sys_arch} left) through the environment with A* search or any other discrete graph search algorithm where the environment is represented as a 3D voxel grid where each grid cell contains occupancy information.
+This can be done by generating a collision-free geometric path (see \cref{fig:full_sys_arch} left) through the environment with JPS or any other path-finding algorithm (e.g., Dijkstra, A*, RRT*) where the environment is represented as a 3D voxel grid with each grid cell containing occupancy information.
 Let the collision-free, geometric path generated by a discrete graph search algorithm be composed of points $\mathcal{O}= \{\mathbold{o}_1,\mathbold{o}_2, ..., \mathbold{o}_H\}$ where $\mathbold{o}_i \in \mathbb{R}^3$.
 The set of points $\mathcal{O}$ is further pruned to create a sparse set of waypoints $\mathcal{W} = \{\mathbold{w}_1, \mathbold{w}_2, ..., \mathbold{w}_N\}$ where $N \leq H$ and $\mathbold{w}_i \in \mathbb{R}^3$.
 Sparsification is done by finding the minimal set of points in $\mathcal{O}$ that can be connected with collision-free line segments.
 The geometric path search is used in line 3 of \cref{alg:multilevel_search}.